 I made some corner bookmarks from the cuff of the blue shirt and I made a fabric scrap bookmark with the stripy one.

 They were both pretty simple to make.
 See the image above for how to make the corner bookmarks.

-You can visit our new sister blog – Scrap Fabric Love – for the tutorial on how to make Scrap Fabric Bookmarks like the blue stripy one above out of teeny tiny scrap fabric trimmings.
+You can visit our new sister blog – Scrap Fabric Love – for the step-by-step tutorial on how to make Scrap Fabric Bookmarks like the blue stripy one above out of teeny tiny scrap fabric trimmings.